 Typhoon Yutu, known in the Philippines as Typhoon Rosita, was a powerful tropical cyclone that wreaked havoc over the islands of Tinian and Saipan in the Northern Mariana Islands, as well as the Philippines.
-Classed as a Category 5 storm by US scales, it is the strongest typhoon to impact the Mariana Islands on record, as well as the second-strongest system to hit the United States and its unincorporated territories by wind speed, and the third most-intense by pressure.
-On October 25, Yutu first made landfall on the island of Tinian and the southern part of Saipan at its peak intensity, with 10-minute sustained winds of 130 mph (215 km/h), 1-minute sustained winds of 180 mph (285 km/h), and gusts of up to 190 mph (305 km/h).
+Classed as a Category 5 storm by US scales, it was the strongest typhoon to impact the Mariana Islands on record, as well as the second-strongest system to hit the United States and its unincorporated territories by wind speed, and the third most-intense by pressure.
+On October 25, 2018, Yutu first made landfall on the island of Tinian and the southern part of Saipan at its peak intensity, with 10-minute sustained winds of 130 mph (215 km/h), 1-minute sustained winds of 180 mph (285 km/h), and gusts of up to 190 mph (305 km/h).
 This makes it the most powerful tropical cyclone worldwide in 2018.
 Yutu weakened significantly through October 28, though it remained a strong typhoon.
 Late on October 29, Yutu made landfall in the Philippine province of Isabela with 10-minute sustained winds of 100 mph (155 km/h), with estimated 1-minute winds to be 105 mph (165 km/h) at that time.

 The storm wrought catastrophic damage across Tinian and Saipan, destroying numerous homes and killing several people.
 Violent winds destroyed concrete structures in southern Saipan and stripped areas of vegetation.
 In the Philippines, landslides and flooding killed at least 15 people and left more than 20 others missing.
 This is of particular concern to us at the Cathedral because of our long relationship with Irene Egmalis Maliaman, Archdeacon of the Episcopal Church in Micronesia.
 For a number of years we sent occasional shipments of used clothing and other goods to St. Paul’s Episcopal Church, Saipan.